Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 No.

-But not only that, the taxpayers up there uh built a twin stadium, being asked to build a Viking stadium, right?
+But not only that, the taxpayers up there built a twin stadium, being asked to build a Viking stadium, right?

-Well, actually, they're about to break ground on the twin stadium.
+Well, actually, they're about to break ground on the Twin Stadium.

 Yes, yes.

-Uh well, yeah, but how about how about all the money they spend for a bear exhibit at the zoo?
+Well, how about all the money they spend for a bear exhibit at the zoo?

-Well I've been through a lot of the stuff.
+I've been through a lot of the stuff.

 I went through this in the first hour.